aboutdotme/humblejs/README.md

 HumbleDB for Javascript.

-**Document**(*collection*, *schema*) - Return a new Document type, which uses *collection*. *schema* is an object specifying the property to key mapping.
+**Document**(*collection*, *schema*) - Return a new Document type, which uses *collection* as its MongoDB collection/connection. *schema* is an object specifying the property to key mapping.

 **Example**: